-A hazardous materials removal and abatement program is to be has been carried out for the Drill Hall, in conjunction with, and or prior to during building refurbishment works.
-The following works are required Remediation works included:
+A hazardous materials removal and abatement program has been carried out for the Drill Hall, in conjunction with and during building refurbishment works.
+Remediation works included:

-- Removal, or repair and management, of remaining asbestos cement building materials, and removal of asbestos cement fragments from beneath the Drill Hall building; - Removal and appropriate disposal of As the number of PCB containing capacitors identified in light fittings of the Drill Hall was small, these are to be removed and appropriately disposed; and. - Removal or abatement of deteriorating lead-based paint systems located mainly on the outside of the Drill Hall.
+- Removal, or repair and management, of remaining asbestos cement building materials, and removal of asbestos cement fragments from beneath the Drill Hall building; - Removal and appropriate disposal of PCB containing capacitors in light fittings of the Drill Hall; and - Removal or abatement of deteriorating lead-based paint systems located mainly on the outside of the Drill Hall.